Submissions

 • be in OpenOffice, Microsoft Word, RTF, or Open Document Text document file format (Other formats such as PDF are not accepted);

-• be anonymised by removing from the document any identifying information, self-citations should be written in the third person and formatted as if by another author;
+• be anonymised by removing from the document any identifying information;

-• contain a title, a short abstract (max.
-500 words), 5 keywords and up to 3 JEL Codes (optional)
+• contain a title, a subtitle (optional), an abstract (max.
+500 words), up to 5 keywords and up to 3 JEL Codes (optional);

-• contain all the references in the footnotes (endnotes are not accepted), preferably following The Bluebook: A Uniform System of Citation (21st ed.);
+• contain all the references in the footnotes (endnotes are not accepted).
+While The Bluebook: A Uniform System of Citation (21st ed.) is the preferred citation style, other internationally recognized citation systems are also acceptable;

 • refer to one of the following Editorial Sections and have an adequate length excluding metadata and footnotes (the Journal may consider manuscripts exceeding the 20,000 word limit in exceptional cases of outstanding scholarly contribution)